 Recognized as "an entrepreneur bringing innovation to classical music" (Forbes), Chad Goodman leads an active and diverse conducting career.
 As Founder and Artistic Director of Elevate Ensemble, Chad's progressive vision for concert programming results in the pairing of music from Bay Area composers with underappreciated gems of the 20th and 21st centuries.
 Under Chad's leadership, Elevate Ensemble has established a Composer-in-Residence program, served as Ensemble-in-Residence at San Francisco State University, and commissioned over a dozen works from Bay Area composers.

-In the 2018-19 Season, Chad serves as an Assistant Conductor to the San Francisco Symphony, assisting Manfred Honeck, Francois-Xavier Roth, Daniel Harding, Pablo Heras-Casado, Mirga Grazinyte-Tyla and James Gaffigan.
+In the 2018-19 Season, Chad serves as an Assistant Conductor to the San Francisco Symphony, assisting Manfred Honeck, Fabio Luisi, Francois-Xavier Roth, Daniel Harding, Pablo Heras-Casado, Mirga Grazinyte-Tyla and James Gaffigan.
+Along with his work with the symphony, Chad also serves as a cover conductor for the San Francisco Ballet.

 Recently appointed the Music Director of the Contra Costa Chamber Orchestra in Walnut Creek, California, Chad makes his debut with the orchestra in September 2018.

-A leader in the new music scene, Chad has conducted the premieres of more than forty works, including more than fifteen while serving as a Conducting Fellow for the Atlantic Music Festival in Summer 2018.
+A driving force in the new music scene, Chad has conducted the premieres of more than forty works, including more than fifteen while serving as a Conducting Fellow for the Atlantic Music Festival in Summer 2018.

 From 2016 to 2018, Chad served as Assistant Conductor of the Peninsula Symphony Orchestra, where he was responsible for developing and conducting all education programs in addition to taking the podium on subscription concerts.
 He has collaborated with GRAMMY-nominated composer Mason Bates on his electronica-classical music project, Mercury Soul and has previously assisted Daniel Harding, David Robertson, Yan Pascal Tortelier, and Juraj Valčuha with the San Francisco Symphony.